-The opening exchanges of the 1st air war amounted to little more than sidearm pot-shots at passing combatants.
+The opening exchanges of the 1st air war amounted to little more than sidearm pot-shots by passing combatants.

 The invention of synchronization gears resulted in aeroplanes becoming more efficient killing machines.
 From 1916, the ground below air battles became littered with the shattered, burned remains of aircraft and their unfortunate pilots.

 Jasta 2 was made up of Boelcke’s hand-picked pilots and was the training ground for many a future ‘Ace’, including the infamous Red Falcon (or Red Baron as he was later known), Manfred Von Richthofen.

 Despite Boelcke’s Dicta being about tactics and killing the enemy, he had a reputation as a ‘Gentleman of the skies’.
 After shooting down an RFC machine on January 15, 1916, Boelcke landed, and then greeted the 2 crash-landed British airmen.

 ..[I was] delighted to have brought them down alive…I had a long talk with the [British] pilot, who spoke German well.
 When he heard my name he said with a grin, “We all know about you!”

 ‘I then saw to it that they were both taken in a car to the hospital where I visited the observer today and brought him some English papers and photos of his wrecked machine’1

 In addition to hospital visits, the British pilots were hosted to a coffee at the German officer’s mess and given a personal tour of the German aerodrome.
 Boelcke then flew over hostile front lines – at great personal risk – to drop a letter written by the 2 captured airmen, containing the message that they had been shot down and were recuperating.